mnielsen/notes-on-writing/notes_on_writing.md

 A cynic might say that all this proves is that our public intellectual life is a narrow game.
 I think that's wrong (though _The Narrow Game_ is a good title, hmm...)
-Instead, I think the message is optimistic: it'ss easy to generate good, novel ideas and questions!
+Instead, I think the message is optimistic: it's easy to generate good, novel ideas and questions!

 **Noun-is-noun title forms:** _Everything bad is good for you_.
   _Biology is technology_. _Everything is illuminated_. _This is not a